Today, we will talk about the remarkable effects music has on our brain and how different music genres can help us in our daily activities.

 5. Classical music for attention

 Whether you study or work, you need concentration to help you perform your daily tasks.
+And the right kinds of music can give your brain just that.

-One of the effects of music on the brain gives you just that.
 A Stanford study found that people who were listening to classical music scored higher on the attention tests.
 The results of the group who were performing the test in silence were significantly worse off.

 This means you don’t have to seek an assignment help and can just blast Rachmaninoff or Bach when you need to focus.
 However, this effect of classical music on the brain’s ability to focus may be due to the absence of words, not just some kind of intrinsic quality that other music genres lack.
 Some studies show that any type of background music without lyrics increases your concentration.